 Ques.
 Why is STEM being promoted so much?

 Ans.
 The reason is quite simple: unlike law school programs or business school programs, you can start working in STEM research immediately after your undergraduate school also.
 Governments and private companies are investing money worth private jets in STEM research like cancer research, nuclear energy and aerospace industry.
 So, having a STEM job is a short-cut to being a Crazy-Rich Asian!

 Ques.
 Can I go to a business school and still get a STEM job?
 So why should I go for a STEM education?

 Ans.
 In 1965, Dr. Richard Feynman won the Nobel Prize in Physics for his work in quantum electrodynamics.
 Much to everyone’s surprise, he didn't want it.
 He stated the reason as, “I have already got the prize: the prize is the pleasure of finding things out, the kick in the discovery, the observation that other people use it.
 Those are the real things.”

 Getting a STEM education is exciting and meaningful for a fact that someday, you might be making something that would benefit mankind.
 Yes, it is tough but meaningful.

+Ans.
 Yes!
-In fact, most of the funding in research and education in the United States is devoted to STEM research.
+In fact, most of the funding in research and education in the US are devoted to STEM research.
 This covers all forms: undergraduate, graduate and doctoral.
-The United States government and several private entities fund millions of dollars to international students to study and perform STEM research.
+The US government and several private entities fund millions of dollars to international students to study and perform STEM research.